Oxford Street

 The road was originally part of the Via Trinobantina, a Roman road between Essex and Hampshire via London.
 It was known as Tyburn Road through the Middle Ages when it was notorious for public hangings of prisoners at Tyburn Gallows.
-It became known as Oxford Road and then Oxford Street in the 18th century, and began to change from residential to commercial and retail use, attracting street traders, confidence tricksters and prostitution.
-Department stores began to dominate the streetscape from the early 20th century, the most imposing of all being Selfridges (which was begun in 1909).
+It became known as Oxford Road and then Oxford Street in the 18th century and began to change from residential to commercial and retail use, attracting street traders, confidence tricksters, and prostitution.
+Department stores began to dominate the streetscape in the early 20th century, the most imposing of all being Selfridges (which opened in 1909).
 The street suffered heavy bombing during World War II, and several longstanding stores including John Lewis & Partners were completely destroyed and rebuilt from scratch.

-Despite competition from out-of-town shopping centres and online retailers, Oxford Street remains in high demand as a retail location, with several chains having their flagship stores on the street, and has a number of listed buildings.
+Despite competition from out-of-town shopping centres and online retailers, Oxford Street remains in high demand as a retail location, with many British retail chains having their flagship stores on the street, and having a number of listed buildings.
 Unlike nearby shopping streets such as Bond Street, it has retained an element of downmarket trading alongside more prestigious retail stores.
+Generally speaking, the eastern end of Oxford Street features a higher proportion of more downmarket retailers, fast food restaurants, and souvenir shops whilst more exclusive and upmarket stores can be found towards its western end which passes close to the wealthy Mayfair district.
+The construction of Crossrail (known subsequently as the Elizabeth line) in the 2010s and early 2020s has changed the eastern end of Oxford Street markedly, with several major buildings having to be demolished completely to facilitate its construction, which in turn has brought new retailers and entertainment venues to the area.

 The annual switching on of Christmas lights by a celebrity has been a popular event since 1959.
-As a popular retail area and main thoroughfare for London buses and taxis, Oxford Street has suffered from traffic congestion, pedestrian congestion, a poor safety record and pollution.
-Various traffic management schemes have been implemented by Transport for London (TfL) and others, including a ban on private vehicles during daytime hours on weekdays and Saturdays (in place since the 1970s), widened pavements and improved pedestrian crossings.
+As a popular retail area and a main thoroughfare for London buses and taxis, Oxford Street has suffered from traffic congestion, pedestrian congestion, a poor safety record, and pollution.
+Various traffic management schemes have been implemented by Transport for London (TfL) and others, including a ban on private vehicles during daytime hours on weekdays and Saturdays (in place since the 1970s), widened pavements, and improved pedestrian crossings.